 Keep in mind this is a CRASH course to get you started.
 Do NOT over think it.
 Just start blending.

 Greens – The darker and more bitter the greens are, the better they are for you.
 When you are new to making green smoothies, they don’t have to be super dark green right out of the gate.
 You’ll build up to that.
 If you begin with only a single leaf of kale, that’s okay.
 JUST START.
 As you palate changes, increase the green up to as much as you can stand.
 Newbies should begin with romaine lettuce, parsley, cilantro and iceberg lettuce (yes, I just included that).
 Work your way up to Swiss chard, kale and spinach.
 The hardcore folks love mizuna, dandelion and escarole.
 Go for it.
+Ideally you want about 2 cups of packed greens to 1 cup total of fruit.

 Liquids – Pick one — filtered water, green tea, coconut water.
 I’m not a fan of nut milks in my GREEN smoothies, but hey, go for it if you are interested.
+Start with 1 cup, add more to achieve YOUR desired consistency as needed.

 Leave your comment below and tell us any tips and tricks that work for you.
 Got a favorite combo?
-We want to hear about it.
+We want to hear about it

 Last November I bought my very first juicer and have been smitten since I jammed my first cucumber into the machine.
 We enjoy a long and plentiful winter growing season here in Louisiana, and cruciferous vegetables are plentiful and cheap (think, kale, chard, collard greens, broccoli, cabbage, etc) during the winter months.
 Since I began juicing at the beginning of the season, my organic waste has plummeted and my carbon footprint is rapidly decreasing.